 Susan Ness is a former commissioner of the Federal Communications Commission and the founder of Susan Ness Strategies, a communications policy consulting firm.
 She frequently speaks on domestic and global digital tech policy and on women’s leadership.

-She is a distinguished fellow at the German Marshall Fund of the United States, focused on transatlantic digital policy.
+She is a visiting distinguished fellow at the German Marshall Fund of the United States, focused on transatlantic digital policy.
 She also is a distinguished fellow at the Annenberg Public Policy Center at the University of Pennsylvania, where she convened the Transatlantic High Level Working Group on Content Moderation and Freedom of Expression.

 Commissioner Ness served on the Federal Communications Commission from 1994 to 2001, where she played a leading role on spectrum policy and international diplomacy, championed competition, and fostered new technologies, including PCS, digital television, digital satellite and terrestrial radio, wireless broadband, and unlicensed services.
 She worked to connect schools and libraries to the Internet and forged stakeholder consensus on a digital TV standard.
 She was the senior FCC official at three ITU World Radiocommunication Conferences and represented the FCC at many international meetings.